Pathways to Teaching

 - Hands-on experience with an experienced teacher in SUSD classrooms

-- UA classes will be held at a SUSD school site
+- UA classes will be held at a District Partner

 - Completion timeframe: 17 months (spring, summer, fall, and spring)

-- Graduation in the May of the final spring semester
+- Graduation in May of the final spring semester

 What People Are Saying